jdittrich/userNeedResearchBook/text/communicateResults.md

 <!-- TODO: slides with you talking or as a container for information without you being there ein person? -->

 Slides can deliver the same content as written reports or quick findings.
-They convey the information in a more visual way – so they have fewer text and more images, diagrams, and storyboards.
+They convey the information in a more visual way—so they have fewer text and more images, diagrams, and storyboards.

 If you give the presentation yourself try to deliver as few as possible of the